MSc Human Nutrition Sciences (LM-61)

 After the enrollment at the Human Nutrition Sciences degree course, it is possible to apply for the credit recognition as regards the previous academic activities that are related exclusively to:

-• bachelor’s degree old system
+• Bachelor’s degree old system

-• single-cycle degree
+• Single-cycle degree

-• master’s degree
+• Master’s degree

-N.B. exams taken during the bachelor’s degree or post-graduate degree will not be considered.
+PLEASE NOTE: exams taken during the bachelor’s degree or post-graduate degree will not be considered.

-N.B. for the degree courses belonging to the D.M.
+– For the degree courses belonging to the D.M.
 509/99 we invite you to contact the registrar’s office of the previous degree course in order to verify to which SDS and ECTS the exams taken are referable.

 The evaluation will be carried out by the Credit Recognition Committee.